terrancehah/whole-ios/docs/app-flow.md

   - Robust error handling ensures onboarding only completes if both inserts succeed.
   - All onboarding data is stored in the `users` and `userpreferences` tables, following the backend schema and using UUIDs for all identifiers.

+- **Onboarding Data Binding:**
+  - All onboarding steps (category selection, name, goals, notification preferences, etc.) now save data directly to the backend using the currently authenticated user's UUID and email (from Supabase Auth).
+  - This ensures all onboarding data is always tied to the correct backend account (anonymous or real), supporting seamless upgrade and backend sync.

 - **Onboarding Completion Persistence**
   - The app now uses a persistent flag (`didCompleteOnboarding` via `@AppStorage`) to track onboarding completion.
   - On first launch, users see the onboarding flow.
 After completion, the main interface is shown on subsequent launches.